AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-searchresultspanel.md

 >[!NOTE]
 >
 >This text panel supports the `state` attribute selector, which can be used to apply different styles to different text messages.
-In particular, `state='prompt'` corresponds to the text prompt shown when the panel is called for the first time; `state='results'` corresponds to the text with information about search hits; and `state='no_results'` corresponds to the text shown when the search query did not return any results.
+In particular, `state='prompt'` corresponds to the text prompt shown when the panel is called for the first time.
+The `state='results'` corresponds to the text with information about search hits.
+And finally, the `state='no_results'` corresponds to the text shown when the search query did not return any results.

 The message text can be localized.
 See [Localization of user interface elements](../../../c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-localization.md#concept-cbfc39344c494eb7b9f6a272cff0cc74) for more information.

-Example - to set up a text panel that uses a gray 18 pixel font:
+Example - To set up a text panel that uses a gray 18 pixel font:

 ```
 .s7ecatalogsearchviewer .s7searchpanel .s7searchinfo {